Hygienist Won’t Change Dates For Insurance Purposes; Patient Complains And Loses!

 The patient complained to the Inquiries, Complaints and Reports Committee (the “Committee“) of the College of Dental Hygienists of Ontario.
 And the patient lost!
 The Committee decided to take no action against the hygienist.

 So the patient appealed to the Health Professionals Appeal and Review Board.
 And the patient lost again!
-This one’s a bit of a no-brainer, but let’s review shall we?
+This one’s a bit of a no-brainer, but let’s review, shall we?

-Background Facts
+Background

 The patient, believing the cleaning and exam would be done on the same day, was surprised and disappointed.
 They wanted to use all of their allotted dental benefits for 2019.
 But because the clinic was closed on December 31, 2019, the next available appointment wasn’t until January 2020.

-Some contentious back and forth discussions occurred between the patient and the hygienist.
-There was a lot of he said (patient) / she said (hygienist).
+Some contentious back-and-forth discussions occurred between the patient and the hygienist.
+There was a lot of “he said” (patient) / “she said” (hygienist).
 And there were allegations that the patient had requested that that clinic change the date of the dental exam to December 30, 2019 (the hygienist says ‘yes’ he did; the patient says ‘no’ he did not).

-The patient alleged that he never suggested this (as it would amount to fraud) and it was would harm his reputation.
+The patient alleged that he never suggested this (as it would amount to fraud) and it would harm his reputation.

 And then the patient got offended by alleged statements made by the hygienist – something to the effect that it wouldn’t cost much to see the dentist in 2020.

 So lots of back and forth.
 And the patient then decided NOT to receive partial treatments and left the clinic without having a cleaning or polishing.
-Instead they complained to the hygienist’s college.
+Instead, they complained to the hygienist’s college.

 Decision